erick-marin/vagrant-pyenv/README.md

 ## Description

 Use [*Vagrant*](https://www.vagrantup.com/ "Vagrant") to configure a Debian OS virtual environment with *Oracle VirtualBox* as the provider.
-Shell script provisioning installs [`pyenv`](https://github.com/pyenv/pyenv "pyenv") on the VM to manage mutilpe Python versions and create virtual environments with per-project versions of Python.
+Shell script provisioning installs [`pyenv`](https://github.com/pyenv/pyenv "pyenv") on the VM to manage mutilpe Python versions and installs *Poetry* for creating and managing Python projects.

 ## Installation